pprzezwanski/subtly/README.md

 import Subtly from './modules/libs/subtly';
 const subtly = new Subtly();
 ```

-2. Add subtly.scss to your sass folder or rename it add subtly.css and add to css folder.
+3. Add subtly.scss to your sass folder or rename it to subtly.css and add to css vendor folder.
-3. Add [data-subtly] attribute to main ul element.
+4. Add 'data-subtly' attribute to main ul element.

 Rules for html: the script assumes that there is unorderd list 'ul' that has children 'li'.
 Each li has 'a' element as a child and if there is a sub-list 'ul' it is placed after 'a' element.
 Then this has the same rules.